The Magic of Elk Velvet Antler

 During this first stage of growth, the antler is made of cartilage and it is covered with a soft fuzzy coat of hair, referred to as, velvet.

 In the Velvet Stage, the antler will grow approximately 2 cm per day.
-This rapid growth is a result of an optimum combination of Nutrients and Natural Growth Hormones that are only present at this stage.
+This rapid growth is a result of an optimum combination of nutrients and Natural Growth Hormones that are only present at this stage.

 Reference for above information:

 Ewashkiw, C., & Allen, M. (2001).
-Velvet Antler, a Gift From Nature.
+Velvet Antler, A Gift From Nature.
 Calgary, AB.
 Style-Craft Printing Ltd.

 Additional Resources: